-Fundamental rights are the rights of every citizen of the country essential for the development of an individual.
-In the Indian Constitution, the lengthiest constitution in the world, Fundamental Rights of Indian Citizens have been provided in the constitution of India under Part 3 from Article 12 to 35.
+Fundamental Rights: Fundamental rights are the rights of every citizen of the country essential for the development of an individual.
+In the Indian Constitution, the lengthiest constitution in the world, the Fundamental Rights and Duties of Indian Citizens have been provided in the constitution of India under Part 3 from Article 12 to 35.
 The six Fundamental rights depicted in the constitution were borrowed from the Constitution of the USA.
 Initially, there were 7 fundamental rights but later on the “Right to Property” was abolished under the 44th Constitutional Amendment, 1978.
 Every citizen must be aware of their fundamental rights that have been listed below along with the proper explanation.

 Fundamental Rights Of Indian Citizens

 Here is the complete list of the Indian Fundamental Rights of the Indian Constitution for every citizen of India with articles.
 Candidates can check the detailed fundamental rights list of all the article which comes under the Fundamental Rights of the Indian Constitution.

 |S.No||Fundamental Right||Article of Constitution|

 (Article- 14 to 18)